RAID (redundant array of independent disks, originally redundant

 Better than single disk

-Slower than single disk, because every write must be committed to all disks
+Slower than single disk, because every write must be committed to all

 Moderate